crocs-muni/usable-cert-validation/_guides/gnutls.md

 ## Creating a session context structure

 Before we connect, a session context structure has to be created and initialized.
-It will store all the necessary configuration and settings.
+It will store all the necessary configurations and settings.

 ```c
 #include <gnutls/gnutls.h>